All Episodes

 That's a big thing to tell the American people, and it really is.

-Well, it's really a true statement.
+Well, you know, it's really a true statement.

 I understand that.